asardaes/dtwclust/README.md

-If you want to test the latest version from github, first install the [prerequisites for R package development](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) (LaTeX is only neccesary if you want to build the vignette) as well as the [remotes package](https://cran.r-project.org/package=remotes), and then type `remotes::install_github("asardaes/dtwclust")`.
+If you want to test the latest version from github, first install the [prerequisites for R package development](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) (LaTeX is only necessary if you want to build the vignette) as well as the [remotes package](https://cran.r-project.org/package=remotes), and then type `remotes::install_github("asardaes/dtwclust")`.